 On the other hand, the horas are there to tell how the elementary planets fare.
 Are they in the appropriate hora to their nature?
 Are they in their own trimsamsha and thus can function very much with their own nature?
 Are they in a trimsamsha of an element that will help them or hinder them?

 TRIMSAMSHAS IN PRACTICE

-The instructions on how to use the trimshamshas in practice are pretty scarce.
+The instructions on how to use the trimshamshas in practice are very scarce.
 For the most part they are used for determining the nature of a woman in a female horoscope.
-Both, Saravali and Brihat Parashara Hora give delineations for the ascendant or the Moon in each trimsamsha.
+Both Saravali and Brihat Parashara Hora give delineations for the ascendant or the Moon in each trimsamsha.